kiritharan198-create/real-estate-listing-app/README-Day1.txt

-DAY 1 – Real Estate Listing App (ikman.lk style)
+DAY 1 – Real Estate Listing App
 --------------------------------------------------
 What you have here:
 - index.html: Home page with hero + demo search + sample cards